kajolpawar22/Entrepreneurship/ExecutionReport.md

 ## 1.1 Recap of PropelAI's Vision
 ## Personal Motivation
 As a team of students about to venture into the professional world, we recognise that one of the most significant challenges that we, and many others will face, is navigating interviews and public speaking.
-Mastering these skills can be a daunting task and furthermore, they are crucial for the job application process.
+Mastering these skills can be a daunting task and furthermore, these skills are crucial for the job application process.
 Our own struggles and experiences inspired the creation and development of our start-up: PropelAI.

 We felt passionate about creating an intuitive application that will help working professionals excel at public speaking and ace interviews with confidence.
 This report documents our initial business execution steps and the beginning of our journey.

 ## The Communication Crisis in Professional settings
-In today's knowledge economy, communication effectiveness has become the defining factor in career advancement.
+Communication effectiveness has become the defining factor in career advancement.
 Studies show that 74% of employers rank communication skills as the most desirable quality in candidates, yet 77% of professionals report experiencing significant anxiety when speaking publicly.
 This disconnect costs individuals countless career opportunities and organizations billions in productivity losses annually.
 Despite communication being more critical than ever in remote and hybrid work environments, traditional training methods have failed to evolve beyond generic advice and outdated practices.

 ## Our Solution: PropelAI
 ![image](https://github.com/abisolap123/Entrepreneurship/blob/main/propelai%20logo.png)